Roaches? Gross! Why would I want dubia roaches in my house?

 Dubia Roaches are often cited as being a more nutritional option for bearded dragons, tarantulas, and other popular reptiles and amphibians.
 They are lean with protein, which is very comparable to crickets.
 However, they offer nearly twice as much calcium, which is a critical nutrient to prevent metabolic bone disease.

-Dubias roaches are also soft bodied, which makes them an easier feeder insect to digest.
+During the nymph stage of the dubia roach lfe cycle, they will soft bodied, which makes them an easier feeder insect to digest.
 The problem with mealworms is that they will develop chitin in their exo-skeleton, which is a difficult material for reptiles to digest.
-And they have more meat compared to crickets and superworms.
+And dubia roaches have more meat compared to crickets and superworms.
 This means that pets don't need to eat as many.
 A bearded dragon can consume about 15-30 crickets per day.
 But would only need about 5-15 dubia roaches per day.

 Why Do Bearded Dragon's Love Dubia Roaches?

-But dubia roaches also have very little chitin.
+But during the nymph stage of the dubia roach life cycle, dubia roaches have very little chitin.
 This chitin can cause impaction, which is a serious problem for bearded dragons, leopard geckos, and other herpy pets.
-When looking to acquire a new bearded dragon, its critical that you ask the breeder what they were feeding their dragon.
+When looking to acquire a new bearded dragon, it's critical that you ask the breeder what they were feeding their dragon.
 This can help you avoid a dragon that may suffer from impaction down the road.
+Learning the history of a bearded dragon's diet is an important step when searching for a good bearded dragon breeder.

 One feeder that should be avoided are mealworms.
 They're great for bluebirds, but the dragons can't digest that hard, fibrous chitin.
 So keep them off the menu.